 However, despite its low calorie/carb content, this cabbage soup is healthy because it is loaded with vegetables and nutrients and you’ll get your 5-a-day all in one big bowl of warming soup!

-TEXTURE: both cauliflower and tomatoes make this soup richer.
+Both cauliflower and tomatoes make this soup richer.
 Plus, if you whiz up the soup just a little bit using a blender stick, or transferring some into a blender then add it back, the soup will get a thicker texture.
 You can swap cauliflower for a medium-sized potato, they both make the soup thicker.
-However, you can skip both if you whish.
+Skip both if you wish.

-Or if you look for another cabbage recipe, why don’t you try this delicious and crunchy cabbage salad with apples?
+Or if you look for another cabbage recipe, you might like this crunchy cabbage salad with apples.